 “Did you know that over 80% of internet users own a smartphone?
 That’s a staggering number when you think about it.
 And with the rise of mobile devices, it’s more important than ever for businesses to have a mobile-friendly website.
 That’s where my research comes in.

-By analyzing user behavior and website performance data, I’ve identified the key factors that make a website mobile-friendly.
+By analyzing user behaviour and website performance data, I’ve identified the key factors that make a website mobile-friendly.
 And the results are clear: mobile-friendly websites perform better in search engine rankings, have lower bounce rates, and are more likely to convert visitors into customers.
 By implementing the recommendations from my research, businesses can improve their online presence and reach more customers than ever before.”

 In this example, the speaker is using statistics to provide context for their research (the high prevalence of smartphone ownership) and to support their argument (that businesses need to have mobile-friendly websites).